microprediction/timemachines/INSTALL.md

 It is hardest to avoid using statsmodels as just about every other package wraps statsmodels.tsa As an aside you may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).

 Next decide how badly you want prophet, or other timeseries packages that wrap it.
+If so:

      pip install --upgrade prophet

 On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
 You'll need an older pystan (unless things have changed).
 Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.
 It is an extrapolation library, really, not a timeseries forecasting library.